CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/18-intro-to-security.md

 As web developers, security is not just a nice-to-have: it is an ***imperative***.

-When data on users drives so much we do, it's our job ensure their information is safe.
+When user information drives so much we do, it's our job ensure their information is safe.

 Additionally, we must ensure that a user's information can't be used to penetrate our application in order to perform nefarious actions.